RenzoDP/Gameplay-Programming-Research/README.md

 <p><br></p>
 <p><strong>The third step is propagating the blockade and the influence</strong></p>
 <p>The positive influence emits itself in a wave-like manner.<br>All the nodes connected to a node that&apos;s on the max influence amount<strong>&nbsp;</strong>and aren&apos;t part of the blockade-nodes, emit the max influence amount.<br>All other nodes decrease their influence by a constant value.</p>
+<p>The blockade-nodes on the other hand spread themselves out like a virus.<br>Every node that&apos;s connected to a blockade-node and is behind the player&apos;s last known velocity-direction, also become a blockade-node.</p>